turingbombe/linked-lists-web-0716/README.md

 `D -> C -> B -> A`.
 Essentially, the `next` of each element is reversed, so where D used to have a `next` of `nil`, it now has a `next` of C. Where A once had a `next` of B, it now has a `next` of `nil`.

 Another way to visualize it would be like this: `A <- B <- C <- D`.
 Keep in mind that we are still implementing only `next` in this list, even though the directionality appears to indicate a `previous` style relationship.
 In a singly-linked list, there is only one direction.

+Think about the different trade offs and ways to handle this reverse method.
+Some use more memory, and less time...others use more time and less memory!

 # Resources